develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 ## Getting hands dirty

 That's all about philosophy for now.
-I'll show next how to make the most the relational databases with MongoDB, while still enjoying the fruit of flexibility of a document based database.
+I'll show next how to make the most of the relational databases with MongoDB, while still enjoying the fruit of flexibility of a document based database.
 Let's get started and implement...

-## Many-to-many models in MongoDB!
+## One-to-many and many-to-many models with MongoDB!

 Another practical example of a many-to-many scenario in the real world would be a school that can have many courses and pupils.
 Yet each pupil can attend